 Food isn’t all you can do to relieve menstrual pain.
 But what else can you do for period pain, then?
 First of all, it must be said that every human being and every menstruating person is individual and unique.
 That is why no two periods are the same, they are very different.
 Therefore, find out for yourself what is good for you and your body!
 Only you know your own personal self-care during your period!
 Nevertheless, I have a few tips for you: allow yourself some time off on the days of your menstruation to give you and your body a little rest.
 I especially like warmth against period pain.
 Whether with a hot water bottle, heating pad or a nice warm bath, your muscles will be relaxed and your blood circulation will be stimulated.
 It’s also nice to listen to some music.
 You still feel like doing some sports?
 Then try some light yoga exercises.

 And what food options help you with your menstrual pain?

-Certain food options can naturally reduce your menstrual cramps.
-Warmth in the form of a hot water bottle or warm teas can also have a positive effect on your well-being during your period.
+Certain period food options can naturally reduce your menstrual cramps and also have a positive effect on your well-being during your period.
 At the end of the day, however, we are all different and react individually to different foods.
 Which diet helps you to experience a better period?
 Let us know in the comments!

 Note: Some menstruating people experience their periods without any problems and pain.
 This is wonderful and should be the goal for everyone!
 Congratulations, you have made it!
 Some, however, struggle with severe menstrual cramps, nausea and pain.
 Regardless of what is shown in the media: Menstrual problems and pain are not normal!
 If you are struggling with severe menstrual pain every month, a visit to your gynaecologist should be happening soon.